sap-tutorials/Tutorials/tutorials/iot-edge-enable/iot-edge-enable.md

 [ACCORDION-BEGIN [Step 2: ](Add Required User Roles)]

-Once the **Integrated Edge Functionality** is enabled, new roles will became available in your Business Technology Platform subaccount.
+Once the **Integrated Edge Functionality** is enabled, new roles will become available in your Business Technology Platform subaccount.
 These roles are required to make the IoT Edge applications visible in the SAP IoT Fiori Launchpad.

 1. Open the sub-account containing your SAP IoT tenant in the Business Technology Platform Cockpit.
 In the left menu expand **Security** and click on **Role Collections**.